 Original Cover Artwork & Design by Lewis Bates

 Peter Spencer nervously fingered the envelope in his inside pocket as he strode through the squad room.
-Marks was already in his office, and had been there since before eight.
+It was just after 1.30pm, and Marks was in his office where he had been since before eight.
 He stopped at his own desk and sat down momentarily.
 He and Pauline had been over and over the scenario many times the preceding week, and it was only now that he had summoned up enough nerve to go through with the plan which they had been discussing.
-His transfer request was burning a hole through the jacket, and his mouth was drying by the second.
+The transfer request was burning a hole through his jacket pocket, and his mouth was drying by the second.

 As Marks’ DI, he had had one of the best teachers within the Metropolitan Police, but the personal risks which he had taken in supporting his boss through his investigation by the IPCC had taken its toll.
 From a professional standpoint, he would have stood to lose everything if his actions had come to the attention of Eric Staines, the Superintendent leading the enquiry.
 On a personal level, however, the cost could have been much higher, and Pauline, his wife, had made her position perfectly clear – it was time to leave the Met.

 “Peter!”
 The DCI had spotted him through the glass, and was waving him into the office.

 "Good afternoon, sir,” Spencer smiled as he opened the door.